Bias Rating: RIGHT-CENTER

 The CRFB is a part of the New America Foundation (NAF), a 501(c)(3) that receives considerable funding from the Peter G. Peterson Foundation.

 Analysis / Bias

 In review, The CRFB is primarily concerned with reducing the federal budget generally through entitlement reform.
 The website offers news and a blog that uses minimal loaded words such as this Treasury Reports $63 Billion Deficit for July, Pushing FY 2020 Total to $2.8 Trillion.
 This story is sourced to the Treasury Department.
-When reporting on political issues they remain mostly neutral with stories such as this How Much Would President Trump’s Executive Orders Cost?
+When reporting on political issues, they remain primarily neutral with stories like this: How Much Would President Trump’s Executive Orders Cost?

-Editorially, CRFB generally aligns with the right when it comes to fiscal matters, however, they report on climate change from a pro-science perspective that evaluates economics rather than the actual science of climate change.
-In general, information is presented factually with a very slight right lean when it comes to budgets.
+Editorially, CRFB generally aligns with the right regarding fiscal matters; however, they report on climate change from a pro-science perspective that evaluates economics rather than the actual science of climate change.
+Generally, information is presented with a very slight right lean regarding budgets.

 Failed Fact Checks

-Overall, we rate The Committee for a Responsible Federal Budget (CRFB) slightly Right-Center Biased based on advocacy for a reduction in entitlement spending.
-We also rate them Very High in factual reporting based on regularly being used as a resource for IFCN fact-checkers.
-(D. Van Zandt 9/7/2016) Updated (8/13/2020)
+Overall, we rate The Committee for a Responsible Federal Budget (CRFB) as slightly right-center Biased based on advocacy for a reduction in entitlement spending.
+We also rate them High in factual reporting based on regularly being used as a resource for IFCN fact-checkers.
+(D. Van Zandt 9/7/2016) Updated (07/15/2022)

 Last Updated on May 19, 2023 by Media Bias Fact Check